-One of the first things we recommend people do is read up on the latest web design trends.
+Before you enter the custom design process, one of the first things we recommend people do is read up on the latest web design trends.
+Some trends are backed by data that shows that certain styles perform better – but many are a matter of personal preference.

-Specifically, I’ll call out some bad-idea-yet-prevalent website design elements.
-First, the research shows that carousels or sliders don’t get much traffic at all past the first slide.
+Some bad-idea-yet-prevalent website design elements: the research shows that carousels or sliders don’t get much traffic at all past the first slide.
 Worse yet, they can confuse or annoy your audience and make it really hard to use on mobile devices.
 Should I use a carousel?
 NO. It may seem like an easy way to appease multiple stakeholders, but it just doesn’t work in practice.
+If you need to fight this out, show the evidence.
+Also stylistically it just looks clunky and dated.

-That leads me into talking more about mobile.
-In 2014, Internet usage on mobile devices exceeded that of PCs for the first time.
+In 2014, Internet usage on mobile devices exceeded that of PCs for the first time and we’ve never looked back.
+If your website is fairly old, it may have problems on mobile devices.
 You’ll want to make sure viewers on cell phones and tablets still have a great experience using your site.
 Don’t forget to make sure your donate pages and action/signup pages are all mobile optimized too, or you’re leaving money on the table!
 You may need to do some tweaking to the templates in your CRM for this part.

 Before you start on design for the new site, think about what the goals are for your website.
-For most campaigns and nonprofits alike, it’s usually primarily to collect email addresses and secondarily, donations.
-All else flows from that — once you have their email, you can stay in contact and spread your message, ask for donations, volunteer signups etc. But if you try to have the website front page be all things to all people, you’ll wind up losing on the goals you really care about at the end of the day.
+For most campaigns and nonprofits alike, it’s usually primarily to collect email addresses (and cell phone numbers if you plan to run a SMS text messaging program) and secondarily, donations.
+All else flows from that — once you have their email and cell number, you can stay in contact and spread your message, ask for donations, volunteer signups etc. But if you try to have the website front page be all things to all people, you’ll wind up losing on the goals you really care about at the end of the day.
+Note again that carousels don’t work and are not a solution to this.

 Once you’ve got your goals identified and your audiences in mind, you can start thinking about what the site content should be.
 To figure out what should be on your new website, take a look at your existing site and figure out what’s important/unimportant/missing.
 Look at similar organizations/campaigns and your competition too, that can help clue you in to what you haven’t thought about.
+Think about your audiences, what they want to see and what you want them to be able to do.
 This is a good time to make a list of sites you like, sites you don’t, and WHY.
 That will be invaluable to your site designer later.

 Figure out your budget, and key deadlines.
 This ties into one of the previous steps — when you figure out what other sites you like, go ahead and ask them how much they spent, and who built it (+ whether they’d recommend them).
-Note that some of this is public information for federal campaigns, you can dig through FEC reports to find out who did the work and how much they spent.
+Note that some of this is public information for federal campaigns; you can dig through FEC reports to find out who did the work and how much they spent.
 Also many campaign and nonprofit websites will have a site credit at the bottom (or in source view if you’re looking at the HTML).
 Especially if you’re not sure how much your site should or will cost, getting numbers from other nonprofits or campaigns can give you an idea of what a Ford versus a Cadillac might cost.
 Try to compare apples to apples – if you are or will use NationBuilder, look at other NationBuilder sites.
-Salsa, Convio, NGP, BSD, same thing.
+WordPress integrated with Action Network, EveryAction, Salsa, Convio, NGP VAN, BSD, same thing.

 One more thing to consider in terms of budget: there’s a tradeoff between speed, quality, and cost.
 Pick only two (or sometimes just 1!).
 Understand what you’re getting and what you’re giving up.